azsk/AzTS-docs/Control coverage/Feature/VirtualMachine.md

 > Guest config extension is not present in VM, or System assigned MI is disabled for VM.
 >
 > **NotApplicable:**
-> VM is part of ADB cluster.
+> VM is part of ADB/AKS cluster.
 >
 > **Not Scanned:**
 > VM OS type is null or empty.